zooyl/Jedzonko-ScrumProject/README.md

 You can see last added plan in dashboard and vote for recipes.
 Made in SCRUM.

+# It's live!
+Check it out at: https://jedzonko-scrum.herokuapp.com/

 ### Installing

 These instructions will get you a copy of the project up and running.